 Where are Small Claims Court Cases Heard in Calaveras County?

-Calaveras County Small Claims Court cases are heard in 1 courthouse across Calaveras County.
-The website address for Calaveras County Superior Court is: www.calaveras.courts.ca.gov.
+In Calaveras County, small claims court cases are heard in 1 courthouse across the County.
+The website for Calaveras County Superior court is: www.calaveras.courts.ca.gov.
 Here are the following locations where Small Claims Court cases are heard in Calaveras County:

 The Government Center is located at:400 Government Center Drive San Andreas, CA 95249